 Support your digestion by giving it enzyme-rich sauerkraut daily.

-You will absorb your food better with sauerkraut because it has enzymes and has lactic acid.
-Both of these help break down anti-nutrients in foods like phytic acid and oxalates.
+You will absorb your food better with sauerkraut because it has digestive enzymes and has also lactic acid.
+Both of these compounds help to break down anti-nutrients in foods like phytic acid and oxalates.

 When you absorb your food better, you will have less gas, bloating, diarrhea, constipation, indigestion, and heartburn.
 Win, win, and win!

 The following infographic shows the complexity of probiotic effects on the body. *Infographic used with permission from.
-M. Swain, PhD, at Biotechnology Research International [R]
+M. Swain, Ph.D., at Biotechnology Research International.

-In fact, a meta-analysis of research shows that probiotics reduce SIBO symptoms like pain and helped destroy harmful bacteria [R].
+In fact, a meta-analysis of research shows that probiotics reduce SIBO symptoms like pain and help destroy harmful bacteria.

 If you are looking to improve brain health, sauerkraut is for you.
 Probiotic foods are getting a lot of attention for their beneficial effects related to gut and brain connections.

-A review paper of 8 clinical studies in the journal Nutrients concluded that probiotics help improve mood and reduce symptoms of depression [R].
+A review paper of 8 clinical studies in the journal Nutrients concluded that probiotics help improve mood and reduce symptoms of depression.

 This is because probiotic bacteria signal to the brain to make happy chemicals and calm chemicals like serotonin and dopamine.
-Bottom line: sauerkraut or other fermented foods should be part of your daily repertoire if you suffer from depression.
+For this reason, sauerkraut or other fermented foods should be part of your daily repertoire if you suffer from depression.

 Consider the following studies we have so far:

-- Pregnant women have less post-partem depression and anxiety when given a probiotic strain called Lactobacillus rhamnosus HN001; this was a robust and large clinical trial [R].
+- Pregnant women have less post-partem depression and anxiety when given a probiotic strain called Lactobacillus rhamnosus; this was a robust and large clinical trial. *Lactobacillus rhamnosus is found in sauerkraut.

-- An excellent review of probiotic foods and anxiety: 7 of 10 clinical studies show benefit for anxiety.
-This review was written by Psychology & Science [R].
+- An excellent review of probiotic foods and anxiety: 7 of 10 clinical studies show benefits for anxiety.
+This review was written by Psychology & Science.

-- Review of research showed compelling data for the use of probiotic foods like sauerkraut for anxiety symptoms [R].
+- A review of research showed compelling data for the use of probiotic foods like sauerkraut for anxiety symptoms.

 9. Sauerkraut benefits may extend to PTSD

-Imbalances in gut bacteria may make people more likely to suffer from post traumatic stress disorder, according to highlights from research in the Canadian Journal of Psychiatry [R].
+Imbalances in gut bacteria may make people more likely to suffer from post-traumatic stress disorder, according to highlights from research in the Canadian Journal of Psychiatry.

 Why might probiotic foods like sauerkraut help with PTSD?

-They are linked with improved mood, reduced anxiety symptoms, and reduced psychological stress.
-Fermented foods help also affect and improve processing of emotions in some clinical work.
+Probiotics are linked with improved mood, reduced anxiety symptoms, and reduced psychological stress.
+Fermented foods also affect and improve the processing of emotions in some clinical work.

-While all mood disorders are disruptive to life, schizophrenia is the most disabling and costly condition because treatment options are very limited [R].
+While all mood disorders are disruptive to life, schizophrenia is the most disabling and costly condition because treatment options are very limited.

-Over 50 million people worldwide suffer from this disorder, and they have frequent relapses, memory loss, reduced brain function, and emotional and functional disability [R].
+Over 50 million people worldwide suffer from this disorder, and they have frequent relapses, memory loss, reduced brain function, and emotional and functional disability.

 While research is still early about probiotics like sauerkraut for schizophrenia, consider these two studies:

-- A clinical study that was double-blinded found that supplemental probiotics reduce psychiatric symptoms in people with schizophrenia [R].
+- A clinical study that was double-blinded found that supplemental probiotics reduce GI-associated psychiatric symptoms in people with schizophrenia.

-- Probiotics and vitamin D reduce psychiatric symptoms yet again in a very recent clinical trial of people with schizophrenia [R].
+- Probiotics and vitamin D reduce psychiatric symptoms yet again in a very recent clinical trial of people with schizophrenia.

 Sauerkraut benefits our vitality because it is rich in antioxidants and anti-aging compounds like polyamines, including putrescine.
 Polyamines (putrescine, spermine, and spermidine) play an important role in cell health.
-They help with growth and repair.
+These amines help with growth and repair.

-- The putrescine in sauerkraut may even help reduce the aging of reproductive cells called oocytes in women by improving cellular function [R].
+- The putrescine in sauerkraut may even help reduce the aging of reproductive cells called oocytes in women by improving cellular function.

-- Raw sauerkraut’s high putrescine content may also reduce age-related memory decline, according to early work done in animals [R].
+- Raw sauerkraut’s high putrescine content may also reduce age-related memory decline, according to early work done in animals.

-While it is too soon to say that sauerkraut has the same effects in humans, it is well established that antioxidant-rich foods like sauerkraut may delay aging processes.
+Tip: While it is too soon to say that sauerkraut has the same effects in humans, it is well-established that antioxidant-rich foods like sauerkraut may delay aging processes.

 Another health benefit of sauerkraut may extend to your allergic symptoms.
-Many people rate sauerkraut at the top of the list for allergic symptom relief, and I’m no exception; sauerkraut helps my eczema tremendously.
+Many people rate sauerkraut at the top of the list for allergic symptom relief.

-Immunologists have known that fermented foods help fight allergy symptoms for almost 20 years [R].
+Immunologists have known that fermented foods help fight allergy symptoms for almost 20 years.

-Polyamines that are present in sauerkraut reduce allergic lung and intestinal responses [R].
-Food allergy rates are lower in children who have high polyamine intake in their diet in their first year of life [R].
+Polyamines that are present in sauerkraut reduce allergic lung and intestinal responses.
+Food allergy rates are lower in children who have high polyamine intake from foods like sauerkraut in their diet in their first year of life.

 Most people with skin conditions like acne or dermatitis of any kind are eager to do anything it takes to clear up their skin.
 Some people need to look no further than their gut health.

-Sauerkraut is an obvious choice of probiotic for skin conditions because it is such a diverse, broad spectrum probiotic food!
-Recent research even shows that fermented foods and probiotics may be helpful in [R]:
+Sauerkraut is an obvious choice of probiotic for skin conditions because it is such a diverse, broad-spectrum probiotic food!
+Recent research even shows that fermented foods and probiotics may be helpful in:

 - wound healing